-But it’s not.
-The French steamboat “Paris” left Le Havre, France, for it’s maiden voyage in 1921 for it’s final destination New York.
-The ocean liner made it to New York but unfortunately, like the Titanic, it too met tragedy early in life and in 1939 was destroyed by fire.
+But you’re close.
+The French steamboat “Paris” left Le Havre, France, for it’s maiden voyage in 1921 for final destination New York.
+The ocean liner made it to New York but unfortunately, like the Titanic, it too met tragedy early in life and was destroyed by fire in 1939.

 Life preservers not included!

 Click HERE to view Industrial Wall Art at HudsonGoods.com.